jadijadi/lpic1book/1011_determine_and_configure_hardware_settings.md

 ## Find out about the hardware
 ### HAL
 **HAL** is Hardware Abstraction Layer.
 It abstracts your hardware details from you, say any first network card will be *eth0*.
-This way linux will see any hardware as an *standard* hardware and you will be able to replace the hardware easily.
+This way Linux will see any hardware as an *standard* hardware and you will be able to replace the hardware easily.

 ### dbus
 Is really a bus and lets parts of the system communicate with each other.
 For example when you install a USB into your computer, dbus lets GNOME know about it.
 Using dbus, hardware & software can talk with each other.